Eden3DP/BeingDisplay/DIYguide.md

 # Step 1
 Source all necessary components:

-• Review that yo have all necessary hardware and software components ready to begin assembly [viewable above in 'Step 0']
+• Review that you have all necessary hardware and software components ready to begin assembly [viewable above in 'Step 0']

 • Prepare MicroSD card for operating system (for Mac, Linux and [we're so sorry] virus-infested windows systems)